drazdra/UNN/README.md

 A numeric list representation of a token is called an "embedding".
 Further, when i say "token", i usually mean "embedding".
 But to avoid complicating the story i will just say "tokens".
 Why?
 Because "embedding" is just an *internal representation* of a token.

 When you send your text, it gets split into these tokens.
 Then the neural network looks up a tied list of numbers in its vocabulary for every token and just replaces the text with numbers.
-It puts every token onto a separate row, so instead of a block of text, we get a table/matrix where every row is a single token of our text, represented as a row of numbers.
+It puts every token onto a separate row, so instead of a block of text, we get a table (matrix) where every row is a single token of our text, represented as a row of numbers.

 You can visualize every column (position) of the rows as a separate *axis* of the token's pattern.
 Like, the first number in the row represents the horizontal coordinate, the second number is the vertical coordinate and so on.